Spectral measures and dominant vertices in graphs of bounded degree: Further examples: the infinite ray, the graph , and the stars

-\begin{thm}[\textbf{in the infinite stars, all vertices (but possibly the core) are dominant and are not cyclic}] Let $k \ge 3$ and let $S_k$ be the star on $k$ vertices, as above.
+\begin{thm}[\textbf{in the infinite stars, all vertices (but possibly the core) are dominant and are not cyclic}] Let $k \ge 3$ and let $S_k$ be the star with $k$ infinite rays, as above.

-All vertices in $S_k$ other than the core are dominant, and non cyclic. \end{thm}
+In $S_k$, all vertices other than the core are dominant, and all vertices are non cyclic. \end{thm}

-For $k = 2$, the ``star'' $S_2$ is $L^1$, in which all vertices are dominant, see Example~\ref{exLatticeTree}~(b).
-When $k \ge 3$, we have not been able to show that $v_0$ is dominant in~$S_k$.
-(We tend to believe it is, even if the cores are not dominant in the finite stars of Example~\ref{Kmn+FiniteStars}.)
+For $k = 2$, the ``star'' $S_2$ is the infinite line $L^1$, in which all vertices are dominant, see Example~\ref{exLatticeTree}.
+When $k \ge 3$, we have not been able to determinate whether the core $v_0$ in $S_k$ is dominant or not.

 The proof below uses general facts on orthogonal polynomials on the real line and related self-adjoint operators (compare with the proof of Proposition~\ref{PropExRay}) which have been recalled in Section~\ref{S+EofJc}.